salaboy/from-monolith-to-k8s/workshop.md

 </details>

 Another important change, is that the **C4P Service** now deploys automatically the workflow model used for the orchestration to happen.
-This means that when the **fmtok8s-c4p** Knative Serivce is up and ready, you should have a new workflow model already deployed in **Camunda Cloud**:
+This means that when the **fmtok8s-c4p** Knative Service is up and ready, you should have a new workflow model already deployed in **Camunda Cloud**:

 <img src="workshop-imgs/55-new-workflow-model-in-v3.png" alt="Cluster Details" width="700px">